DennisTsiang/Hakase/README.md

   "OpenAI": {
     "APIKey": ""
+  },

+  "ImageKit": {
+    "Enabled": false,
+    "APIKey": "",
+    "PublicKey": "",
+    "URLEndpoint": ""
+  },
 }
-}

 ```
 ## Easy set-up

 Easiest way to set this up is to use render.com for deployment.
 Choose node server and add 2 secret files.
 One for `conf.json` and one for `users.json`.
 Only caveat is that `users.json` will revert every restart unless you have a storage plan.
-I plan to add a way to use external storage host for storing the json.
+You can use ImageKit as an external storage host to store the users.json file.

 To ensure the app doesn't go to sleep use cron-job.org to set up automatic jobs to ping the server.